nrynjoshi/AES_GPL/README.md

    And this application always give priority to section 4 (single line code first) and if there is no single line code then it will go for section 2 (multiline code program).
 6. Syntax button:
    This button checks all syntax error and compile program.
+7. Tab button:
+   This tab bar has two tab for two different thread to operation on single canvas.

 Every event occurred within this application has alert message on top right section of the screen for better understanding of event.
 <img src="./src/main/resources/alert.png" width="400"/>